GET TAX RELIEF NOW!

 Common Mistakes and How to Avoid Them

-• Omitting prior taxable gifts: Include all lifetime taxable gifts made by the decedent on the Taxable Gifts Reconciliation worksheet to properly calculate available exemption
+• Omitting adjusted taxable gifts: Include all lifetime gifts made by the decedent to calculate the taxable estate and available exemptions properly.

 What Happens After You File